 Today is another party hop day with a fun group of my blog friends.
 We all decided to share one more day of breakfast and snacks using Pillsbury products.
-I seriously always have crescents rolls or biscuits in my refrigerator drawers.
+I seriously always have crescents rolls or biscuits in my refrigerator drawers to make things like Cheesecake Nutella Twists.
 They are perfect for filling with just about anything.
 Make sure you keep check out everyone’s posts at the end for some great ideas.

 For today’s party I made some Raspberry Chocolate Cheesecake Rolls.
 My kids loved that these could be eaten for breakfast in the morning and then again in the afternoon when they got home from school.
 Gotta love a food that can do double duty.

 These rolls are really easy to put together.
 I used a canned raspberry pie filling and a home made chocolate chip cheesecake filling.
 You place a spoonful side by side on a crescent roll rectangle and then fold the sides up.
 Pinch the ends and flip it over so it bakes seam side down.
 You don’t want any of the goodness spilling out while it is baking.